manthanank/learn-angular/README.md

 ## Scope

-The scope of a variable in Angular refers to the context in which the variable is defined and can be accessed.
-There are three main types of scope in Angular:
+In Angular, the scope of a variable determines where it can be accessed:

-- **Global Scope** - Variables defined in the global scope are accessible from anywhere in the application.
-They are defined outside of any function or block of code.
+- **Global Scope**: Accessible anywhere in the application.

-- **Local Scope** - Variables defined in a function or block of code are accessible only within that function or block.
-They are not accessible outside of the function or block.
+- **Local Scope**: Accessible only within a specific function or block.

-- **Component Scope** - Variables defined in an Angular component are accessible within that component and its child components.
-They are not accessible outside of the component.
+- **Component Scope**: Accessible within a component and its child components.

 ### Global Scope

-Variables defined in the global scope are accessible from anywhere in the application.
-They are defined outside of any function or block of code.
+Accessible from anywhere in the application; defined outside any function or block.

 Example :